Where We Live

 Many of us call Harlem home, but in a city with so many neighborhoods and the best public transportation system in the world, the choice is all yours.

 Living in Harlem

-Most TCOP students come from out of state and many choose to live near campus not just for the convenience, but for the culture, the diversity, and the history.
+Many TCOP students come from out of state and choose to live near campus not just for the convenience, but for the culture, the diversity, and the history.
 Affordable rents don’t hurt either.

 Located in upper Manhattan, Harlem offers a wide range of housing options, including historic brownstones, newly renovated condos, and shared apartments.

 Manhattan and Brooklyn